voceadinumbra/test-page/README.md

-# It was a simple rebuild of the example page;
+#### It was a simple rebuild of the example page;

-# Added the mobile menu and adjusted the footer to show the price and time;
+#### Added the mobile menu and adjusted the footer to show the price and time;

-# While the rest of the menu items are not selactable, they will lead to their individual pages.
+#### While the rest of the menu items are not selectable, they will lead to their individual pages.
 In this I think it is best to have separate pages with Routes;